-Creating a Transitional Care Program for Your Loved One
+Creating A Care Program for Your Loved One

 This is where an experienced Comfort Keepers caregiver comes in.
-They have been trained in providing transitional care for seniors and can use this knowledge to help create a transitional care program that takes into consideration everything needed to ensure a swift recovery.
+They have been trained in providing transitional care for seniors and can use this knowledge to help create a plan that takes into consideration everything needed to ensure a swift recovery.
 Our caregivers are always ready to share their knowledge readily with you.

 What Does a Comfort Keepers Caregiver Do?

-Along with working together with you to support your loved one's transitional care program, our caregivers offer a range of homemaking and personal care services, including:
+Along with working together with you to support your loved one's transitional needs, our caregivers offer a range of homemaking and personal care services, including:

 - Homemaking services (decluttering, light house cleaning, laundry, dishes, meal planning & cooking, etc.)